fpelliccioni/tempmd/english-details.md

 ---

 # 1. Introduction
 Our vision is to bring Bitcoin Cash to everyday life.
-Our proposition to do so is by building a monetary platform which offers one service and one service only —money, in the form of electronic cash.
+Our proposition is to do so by building a monetary platform that offers one service and one service only—money, in the form of electronic cash.

-While analyzing Bitcoin Cash status quo we cannot avoid doing it from a business perspective.
+While analyzing Bitcoin Cash status quo, we cannot avoid looking at it from a business perspective.
 This means having a good grasp and understanding of the competition of wants that are represented in the arena.
-Bitcoin Cash is competing with the most powerful monopoly of all times: fiat money.
-A system with its many edges honed by centuries of experience, reinforced by thousands of nodes and end points connected to its network, and empowered by at least 70 years of computing power.
+Bitcoin Cash is competing with the most powerful monopoly of all time: fiat money.
+A system with its many edges honed by centuries of experience, reinforced by thousands of nodes—and end points—connected to its network, and empowered by at least 70 years of computing power.

 How can Bitcoin Cash compete with that?

 # 2. Customer Segments
-Building a monetary system that challenges the current financial apparatus, that brings economic freedom for everybody, would require quite an effort, and many people involved.
+Building a monetary system that challenges the current financial apparatus, one that brings economic freedom for everyone, would require quite an effort, and many people to be  involved.
 Not just a few, but a solid mass of people.
-That is because, to compete with the current monetary system, we need to replace millions of lines of code, thousand of applications and solutions that are in use today, every day.
+That is because, to compete with the current monetary system, we need to replace millions of lines of code, thousands of applications, and solutions that are in use today, every day.

 We must evolve and take naivety out of the equation.
 Bitcoin Cash is a newcomer in a market that is fully mature.
-The share Bitcoin Cash wants needs to be conquered, taken, not by force, not by social posting, not by ripping the community appart.
-But with hard work, with thought applied to action, with infrastructure that works, that is scalable, and performant.
+The share Bitcoin Cash wants needs to be conquered, taken—not by force, not by social posting, not by ripping the community apart, but through hard work, with thought applied to action, with infrastructure that works, is scalable and performant.
 Bitcoin Cash needs more people.
 We need to attract them.

-Knuth is convinced the path of simplicity is best suited for that attraction.
-Avoiding unnecessary complexity as much as possible the better for Bitcoin Cash.
-Knuth stands firmly with that perspective recognizing in accessibility the best option for stakeholders of the ecosystem.
-Delivering a readable and easy to understand platform, for them to orient energy and work over aspects more relevant for their solutions and operations.
+Knuth is convinced that the path of simplicity is best suited for that attraction.
+Avoiding unnecessary complexity as much as possible is best for Bitcoin Cash.
+Knuth stands firmly with that perspective, recognizing that accessibility is the best option for every stakeholder in the ecosystem.
+Delivering a readable and easy-to-understand platform will allow these stakeholders  to orient energy and work over aspects more relevant for their solutions and operations.

-In the same way we recognize that Bitcoin Cash must improve its efforts on allowing qualified people to come and enter its environments.
-For some reason, things become difficult and hard for newcomers.
+In the same way, we recognize that Bitcoin Cash must improve its efforts on allowing qualified people to come and enter its environments.
+For some reason, things become difficult for newcomers.

-With Knuth we want to pave the way for newcomers.
+With Knuth, we want to pave the way for newcomers.
 We want to make their experience easy and exciting.
-We want to help a new generation of software developers to create amazing solutions, a new generation of business developers to take crossborders trade to unprecedented levels.
+We want to help a new generation of software developers create amazing solutions, a new generation of business developers to take crossborders trade to unprecedented levels.

 Working with an attitude that encourages complexity for the sake of complexity itself, that dismisses newcomers with haughtiness will make us fail, fail as a project, fail as a monetary system and fail as electronic cash.

-For that reason Knuth promotes the attraction, training and retention of developers of different levels and areas.
-Our value proposition is a platform particularly designed for them, built upon a modular architecture, simple to modify, simple to expand and simple to learn.
-On following this path Knuth does his best on attracting software and business developers, and therefore the companies behind them, with the mere intention of impulsing massive Bitcoin Cash adoption.
-They are the key on how we think Bitcoin Cash should move forward.
-They are the stakeholders for bringing the future to the present.
+For that reason, Knuth promotes the attraction, training, and retention of developers of different levels and areas.
+Our value proposition is a platform particularly designed for them, built upon a modular architecture, simple to modify, simple to expand, and simple to learn.
+In following this path, Knuth does his best to attract software and business developers, and therefore the companies behind them, with the intention of impulsing massive Bitcoin Cash adoption.
+These people and companies are the key to how we think Bitcoin Cash should move forward.
+They are the stakeholders bringing the future to the present.

 And beware, these developers are not just programmers.
-Bitcoin Cash needs to include people that may not have technical programming skills, but understand what users need or want, that can analyze user experience, that can understand what companies require to become part of the ecosystem, and those guys need to be an integral part of the process.
+Bitcoin Cash needs to include people that may not have technical programming skills, but who understand what users need or want, who can analyze user experience, who can understand what companies require to become part of the ecosystem, and those people need to be an integral part of the process.

 In short, Knuth is designed for a segmented market that includes:

-Miners and mining pools with the clear objective of having a high performance mining node.
+1. Miners and mining pools with the clear objective of having a high-performance mining node;
-Exchanges with the need of dependable full indexation.
+2. Exchanges in need of dependable full indexation;
-Companies and businesses with the intentions of building applications over a modular and reliable platform.
+3. Companies and businesses with the intention of building applications upon a modular and reliable platform;
-Developers who want to take their projects to new levels with a market-ready solution.
+4. Developers who want to take their projects to new levels with a market-ready solution;
-Newcomers who crave to take their first steps in the blockchain world through a direct and easy to understand route.
+5. Newcomers who want to take their first steps in the blockchain world through a direct and easy-to-understand route.

 # 3. Value Proposition and Technical Accomplishments
-As Bitcoin Cash technology evolved it calls for a variety of disciplines such as cryptography, programming, databasing, networking, marketing, economics and more.
-There is no way to have people with the sufficient level of expertise on all these domains, probably in one or two plus a general understanding of the rest or even less.
-As opposed to softwares built with a monolithic architecture, modularization as proposed with Knuth helps in the sense of opening doors for a diverse ecosystem, where the code becomes interactive, reusable and reliable, easy to read and easy to debug.
+As Bitcoin Cash technology evolves, it calls for a variety of disciplines such as cryptography, programming, databasing, networking, marketing, economics and more.
+There is no way to have people with the sufficient level of expertise in all these domains—maybe in one or two, plus a general understanding of the rest or even less.

+As opposed to softwares built with a monolithic architecture, modularization as proposed within Knuth helps in the sense of opening doors for a diverse ecosystem, where the code becomes interactive, reusable and reliable, easy to read and easy to debug.

-Our value proposition summarizes in:
+Our value proposition summarizes as follows:

 > Knuth is a full-node implementation focused on extra performance and flexibility, which makes it best for wallets, exchanges, block explorers, and miners.
 It is characterized by its modular architecture and beautiful code.
 Knuth is also a development platform that offers a set of libraries in several programming languages as a foundation for building applications.

-Our technical achievements up to date are:
+Our technical achievements to date are:

 ### High Performance
-As already mentioned, Knuth is in essence a high performance implementation of the Bitcoin protocol.
-It is a full node but also a development platform.
+As already mentioned, Knuth is, in essence, a high performance implementation of the Bitcoin protocol.
+It is a full node implementation, but also a development platform.
 Its core is written in C++.
-On top of it several libraries and modules are provided, written in several programming languages.
+On top of it, several libraries and modules are provided, written in several programming languages.

 ### Cross-Platform
 Knuth is a cross-platform solution.
 It can be used in any computer architecture and operating system.
 It only requires a 64-bit machine.
 Its code can be compiled and natively used on Linux, Windows, macOS, FreeBSD, and others with no fuzz.

 ### Build system
 Our build system is designed with several advantages in mind.
-In general these advantages are related to Knuth’s ability to automatically detect processors’s microarchitecture and optimize the binary generated at build time.
+In general, these advantages are related to Knuth’s ability to automatically detect processors’ microarchitecture and optimize the binary generated at build time.

-The advantages are, first, Knuth automatizes the administration of external dependencies, offered to save time and effort but also to guarantee that only the correct dependencies are installed.
+The first of the advantages is that Knuth automatizes the administration of external dependencies, offered to save time and effort but also to guarantee that only the correct dependencies are installed.
 This sums up in correctness and security for users.

 Second, Knuth also automatizes the administration of internal modules.
 When installing Knuth, our build system will download, or in its defect, compile each of the required modules, and then it will proceed to build the executable.
 This results in an economy of compilation time.

-Last, with performance in mind Knuth counts with two installation modes:
+Finally, with performance in mind, Knuth counts with two installation modes:

-- Extra-performance mode: Our build system will download Knuth’s complete code and compile it taking maximum advantage of platform/processor’s characteristics in use.
-Compilation times can take longer but the end result is a super optimized binary, ideal for users in need of extra performance.
+- Extra-performance mode: Our build system will download Knuth’s complete code and compile it, taking maximum advantage of the characteristics of the  platforms/processors in use.
+Compilation times can take longer, but the end result is a super-optimized binary, ideal for users in need of extra performance.

 - Easy-rider mode: Pre-compiled Knuth node binaries for mainstream operating systems (Linux, macOS and Windows).
 These binaries are ideal for prospective users.
-This mode focuses on timing and a solution ready to-go.
-These precompiled  binaries are ready for the following instructions and extensions: `64-bits, movbe, mmx, sse, sse2, sse3, ssse3, sse41, sse42, popcnt, lzcnt, avx, avx2, aes, pclmul, fsgsbase, rdrnd, fma3, abm, bmi, bmi2, f16c, xsave, xsaveopt, cx16`.
+This mode focuses on timing and a ready-to-go solution .
+These pre-compiled  binaries are ready for the following instructions and extensions: `64-bits, movbe, mmx, sse, sse2, sse3, ssse3, sse41, sse42, popcnt, lzcnt, avx, avx2, aes, pclmul, fsgsbase, rdrnd, fma3, abm, bmi, bmi2, f16c, xsave, xsaveopt, cx16`.

 ### Database modes
-Designed to offer a high level of specialization for particular use cases, Knuth node can be initialized under 3 different database modes at installation time.
+Designed to offer a high level of specialization for particular use cases, the Knuth node can be initialized under 3 different database modes at installation time:

-- Normal: It provides full mempool, full UTXO set, full indexed blocks.
-This mode is ideal for users wanting to be collaborative with the network, just following the chain and making blocks/transactions relay.
+- Normal: provides full mempool, full UTXO set, full indexed blocks.
+This mode is ideal for users wanting to be collaborative with the network, just following the chain, and making blocks/transactions relay.

-- Pruned: It provides full mempool and full UTXO set but it only includes the last n blocks (n being configurable by the user).
+- Pruned: provides full mempool and full UTXO set, but it only includes the last n blocks (n being configurable by the user).
 This mode is designed to be ideal for mining operations and pool operators in need of performance and reliability.

-- Full-indexed: It provides full mempool, full UTXO set, full indexed blocks, full indexed transactions and full indexed addresses.
-This mode is ideal for exchanges, block explorers and for everyone who needs direct access to blockchain encapsulated information and unleash its full potential efficiently.
+- Full-indexed: provides full mempool, full UTXO set, full indexed blocks, full indexed transactions, and full indexed addresses.
+This mode is ideal for exchanges, block explorers, and for everyone who needs direct access to blockchain encapsulated information and to unleash its full potential efficiently.

-- Read-only: It is an orthogonal mode that can be used in combination with any of the aforementioned.
-This execution mode provides users with reading rights but not writing on the database.
-This mode is ideal for scaling queries capabilities by offering the possibility of several nodes in read-only mode connected to the same database.
+- Read-only: an orthogonal mode that can be used in combination with any of the aforementioned.
+This execution mode provides users with read-only rights on the database.
+This mode is ideal for scaling capabilities queries as it offers the possibility of several nodes in read-only mode connected to the same database.

 ### JSON-RPC
-Knuth supports JSON-RPC protocol which is a de facto standard on the market.
+Knuth supports JSON-RPC protocol, which is a de facto standard on the market.

 ### Second layer protocols
-Knuth provides internal support for second level protocol including full indexation for related transactions.
-In particular this support was designed for Keoken protocol developed in 2018.
+Knuth provides internal support for second level protocol, including full indexation for related transactions.
+In particular, this support was designed for Keoken protocol developed in 2018.
 Although Keoken ended up not being commercially available, the same concept can be implemented within Knuth for other similar protocols such as Simple Ledger Protocol (SLP).

 ### Modularization
-Knuth is built following an architecture completely modular.
-Furthermore, each module is a library that can be used independently or together with the other libraries forming what we call “the node”.
-This, in addition to the usability advantage, adds a neat and readable code organization that follows the single-responsibility principle, and more importantly any protocol change can be introduced in Knuth much faster and more efficiently than in any other implementation.
+Knuth is built following a completely modular architecture.
+Furthermore, each module is a library that can be used independently or together with the other libraries, forming what we call “the node.”
+This, in addition to the usability advantage, adds a neat and readable code organization that follows the single-responsibility principle, and more importantly, any protocol change can be introduced in Knuth much faster and more efficiently than in any other implementation.

 ![ModularArchitecture](http://kth.cash/images/knuth-architecture.png)